How Much Does It Cost to Replace a Kitchen Floor in 2025?

 • Can be noisy underfoot

-Cost Example: For a 200 sq.ft. kitchen, the cost would range from $1,200 to $2,600.
+Cost Example: For a 200-square-foot kitchen, the cost of a new laminate floor would range from $1,200 to $2,600.

-4. Hardwood Flooring
+4. Hardwood flooring

 Cost: $7.50 – $24.50 per sq.ft.